gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 Make sure that you have updated all dependencies.
 It's also possible that you have an outdated `.cache` folder around.
 Run `gatsby clean` to remove the outdated cache.

 In some situations the webpack alias will be ignored, so you will need to add your own alias.
 The most common example is in Jest tests.
-For these you should add the following to your Jest config:
+For these, you should add the following to your Jest config:

 Configuring using a `jest.config.js` file: